Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1013/readme.md

 ### What is asked?

-the customer manager after analyzing the applications for a job Opening, should be able to rank the candidates.
+The customer manager after [analyzing](#analise) the applications for a job Opening, should be able to rank the candidates.

-The customer manager should attribute a rank number to each job application, the number must be unique.
+To rank the candidates, the customer should [order](#order) the candidates by preference, being the first candidate the one that the customer manager thinks is the best for the job opening.

 This process can only be done in the Analysis phase of the job opening.

+The customer manager should be able to edit the ranking if none of the interested parties were yet notified of the results.

-#### How the number of the rank works?
+#### How the order of the rank works?
+<a id="order"></a>

+- The rank order represents the preference of the customer manager for the candidates.
-- The rank is a number that represents the position of the candidate in the job opening.
+- The first element of the rank is the candidate that the customer manager thinks is the best for the job opening, and the last element is the candidate that the customer manager thinks is the worst for the job opening.
-- The numbers should be sequential, being the first candidate ranked with 1, the second with 2, and so on.
 - The rank size list is the same as the number of applications in the job opening that are in *accepted* state in the Analysis phase.
-- The number of the rank is unique for each job application.
+- There aren't two candidates with the same rank.

-#### How the analysis is done?
+#### How the analysis of candidates is done?
+<a id="analise"></a>

 - During the recruitment process, in the phase of Analysis, the applications are analyzed and the customer manager can rank the candidates.